 After the passage of six months in which the times of sunlight have been shortening and the nights lengthening in the northern hemisphere, things are changing for the better as we experience the Winter Solstice on Wednesday night.

 Of course, it’s all due to the tilting of the Earth, as we know now from modern scientific observation.
 But for thousands of years of human habitation on this planet, the winter was known as a very dark time that simply had to be endured until the light of the spring would emerge.
 Naturally, the solstice, marking the end of the worst of the darkness, was looked forward to with a zeal that we cannot imagine today.

-Winter Solstice brings hope for bright Spring days to come
+Winter Solstice brings hope for bright spring days to come

-As dark as it is this time of year, the Winter Solstice has historically marked the time at which peoples could begin to look forward once again to a return of warmth and sunlight all over the Northern hemisphere.
+As dark as it is this time of year, the Winter Solstice has historically marked the time at which people could begin to look forward once again to a return of warmth and sunlight all over the Northern hemisphere.

 All ancient peoples who were engaged in agriculture were dependent on a precise understanding of these cycles; their wise sages were sure to mark this first day of Winter with ceremonies every year welcoming the coming of Spring.

 Today, the shortest day of the year, our Sun appears as far South as possible; its rays are now hitting the Tropic of Capricorn directly, ensuring that the global North experiences its longest time of darkness before the Earth begins its tilt in the opposite direction once again.

 The equinoxes, which occur midway through the spring and autumn, occur when the sun’s rays hit the Earth directly over the equator.
 On those two days alone over all the globe, everyone enjoys the exact same length of day and night.